AN ESSAY BY ELIZA MÜLLER

 Refugees in Germany

 In this essay we want to write about refugees in germany.
-After we learned in Italy in the March, a lot about personal stories, culture and their daring escapes, we pay attention to the laws and the situation in our home country Germany.
+After we learned in Italy in March, a lot about personal stories, culture and their daring escapes, we pay attention to the laws and the situation in our home country Germany.

 Germany is open to immigration.
 With foreigners making up around nine percent oft the population, the Federal Republic is one of Europes highest ranked countries in this respect.
 Over the past three years more refugees have arrived in Germany than anywhere else in the EU.